Pages

 Family:Poaceae

-attractive tall tufted perennial grass with a short rhizome but differs because of its
+Leaves: an attractive tall tufted perennial grass with a short rhizome but differs because of its culms (stems) with whorled branches.
+The stems are bamboo-like.

-panicle that is 8 to 50 cm long with striking long, bent awns on the seeds.
+Flowers: -spring to summer with creamy-white, spreading panicle that is 8 to 50 cm long with striking long, bent awns on the seeds.
 Feathery feel to the flowers.

 Height: 1-2.5m tall forming a sizeable clump over time.

-south eastern Queensland to far south eastern New South Wales, with isolated
+Distribution: from south eastern Queensland to far south eastern New South Wales, with isolated spots in north eastern Queensland and central New South Wales

-Interesting fact: used in landcare revegetation projects to attract seed eating birds and control erosion.
+Interesting factused in landcare revegetation projects to attract seed eating birds and control erosion.
 Is an important habitat for butterflies and small birds, and a plentiful food source for wombats.

 Hardiness: drought and frost resistant.